-Asset risk analysis
+8.3 Asset risk analysis

 The cover pool's credit quality is strong.
 The bank's loan portfolio consists of prime Finnish housing loans.
-The balance of non-performing loans is low as they are regularly sold back to Danske Bank A/S, Finland Branch.
-Our projection of defaults applicable to granular mortgage loans uses an inverse Gaussian distribution.
-Our analysis is based on credit performance data provided by the issuer, market performance and benchmarking.
+The balance of non-performing loans is relatively low at 0.2% and regularly sold back to Danske Bank A/S, Finland Branch.